dmbarbour/wikilon/docs/ApplicationModel.md

 ## Attributes and Objects

-It is not uncommon that we'll want associative metadata for words: documentation, discussion, version, authorship, copyright, licensing, special rendering instructions, memory management, sophisticated types or proofs, etc..
+It is not uncommon that we'll want associative metadata for words: documentation, discussion, version, authorship, copyright, licensing, rendering hints, memory management, rich types or proofs, etc..
 To address a lot of these concerns, a simple mechanism is to use 'dot' attributes:

 * `foo.doc` to document `foo`
 * `foo.talk` to discuss `foo`